-Both philosophy and curriculum are a crucial part of education.
-Philosophy becomes an essential foundation of the curriculum since it affects learning, content, and the curriculum structure (Ornstein & Hunkins, 2018).
-Thus, philosophy is included in the three aspects of curriculum development.
-It also aims to determine the process of teaching and learning.
-Therefore, this study attempts to reveal the philosophical foundation employed in the textbook and its relation to curriculum 2013.
-This tudy was based on the inferential content analysis, so the object was an English textbook under the title 'Forward an English Course for Vocational School Students Grade X. It applied linguistics and communication construct analysis to make an inference.
+This study attempts to reveal the philosophical foundation employed in the textbook and its relation to curriculum 2013.
+This study was based on the inferential content analysis, so the object was an English textbook under the title 'Forward an English Course for Vocational School Students Grade X. It applied linguistics and communication construct analysis to make an inference.
 Then, it recorded and categorized the data.
 The inferences were examined through attribution analysis.
 The results found ten points related to the content and the structure of the textbooks.
-It also revealed the philosophical foundations employed in the textbook, for instance, essentialism, perennialism, humanism, existentialism, social reconstruction, and progressivism.
+Some philosophical foundations are found in the textbook, such as essentialism, perennialism, humanism, existentialism, social reconstruction, and progressivism.
 These philosophical foundations are in line with the philosophical foundations implied in curriculum 2013.
-Finally, both English textbooks for vocational students and curriculum 2013 are name concerned with their character and skills.
+Finally, both English textbooks for vocational students and curriculum 2013 are more concerned with their character and skills.
 The skills that should be developed to engage with this 21st century include critical thinking, problem-solving, communication, collaboration, creativity, and innovation.

-Keywords: Philosophical foundation, Curriculum 2013, Textbook Analysis
+Keywords: Philosophical foundation, curriculum 2013, textbook analysis